SJ-Kumar/Q-A-website-RESTAPI/README.md

 ## Complete Documentation with proper specifications

-Detailed information can be found in [this specifications](./Q & A WEBSITE USING REST API DOCUMENTATION.pdf).
+Detailed information can be found in [this specifications](./Q & A WEBSITE USING REST API DOCUMENTATION.pdf)